-By strengthening our measures for fixed emission sources, we are working on reducing our various environmental impacts, including emissions of soot and dust from boilers, leaks of fluorocarbons from refrigeration equipment, emissions of mercury from industrial waste incinerators, emissions of hazardous air pollutants and VOCs from manufacturing plants, and airborne asbestos from the demolition of buildings.
+By strengthening our measures for fixed emission sources, we are working on reducing our various environmental impacts, including emissions of soot and dust from boilers, leaks of fluorocarbons from refrigeration equipment, emissions of mercury from industrial waste incinerators, emissions of chemicals and VOCs from manufacturing plants, and airborne asbestos from the demolition of buildings.

 - Reining in PM2.5* Emissions

 We conduct detailed surveys of boilers, gas turbines, heating furnaces, dry furnaces, cracking furnaces, waste incinerators, and other such equipment, testing for emissions of VOCs and other gaseous atmospheric pollutants, soot, SOx, NOx, and hydrogen chloride, which are also the source of secondary particles and PM2.5.
 We strive to further reduce emissions for each source.

 - Particulate matter of up to 2.5 μm in diameter